Privacy Policy

 Additional information you provide

-This includes information you provide to us through customer surveys, directly through our website or indirectly through your use of our website or Services or online presence or through other websites or accounts from which you permit us to collect information.
+This includes information you provide to us through customer surveys, directly through our website or indirectly through your use of our services or online presence or through other websites or accounts from which you permit us to collect information.

 Information collected for operation improvement